nodebreaker0-0/hlmon-deprecated/README.md

 alert_threshold_ack = 60.0  # Threshold in seconds for last_ack_duration
 telegram_api_key = ""  # obtained through telegram @BotFather user
-telegram_rx_chat_ids = [] # your userID which has run "/start" in the chat that the bot that was created in telegram_enabled = true # whether to use this alert
+telegram_rx_chat_ids = [] # your userID which has run "/start" in the chat that the bot that was created in telegram_enabled = false # whether to use this alert
 ```

 ## How to Run